-Supernatural being in the Voodoo realm, are known as Loa, the two groups are: Rada-Loa and Petro-Loa.
+Supernatural beings in the Voodoo realm, are known as Loa, the two groups are: Rada-Loa and Petro-Loa.
 The Rada-Loa serves creation, the enhancement of life, elevation of the collective unconscious.
-The Petro-Loa are demons, invoked for the sole purpose of negative and harmful magick.
-The initiator of this type of magick put their body and soul in jeopardy.
+The Petro-Loa are demons, invoked for the sole purpose of negative and harmful magic.
+The initiator of this type of magic put their body and soul in jeopardy.

 There is an honoured hierarchy afforded to the entities called upon in these rituals, and although in some cultures these entities are considered negative, or even malevolent.
 Within the Voodoo belief system they are revered.

-The most dangerous of all curses in magickal practices is the Voodoo curse, those who practice Voodoo fear this magick above all others.
+The most dangerous of all curses in magical practices is the Voodoo curse, those who practice Voodoo fear this magic above all others.
 Even Voodoo practitioners fear being “hoodooed.”